-8.2.1 The conditions of carriage of products listed in the Certificate of Fitness for the Chemical Tanker shall meet the requirements of regulation 5A of Annex II to MARPOL 73/78.
+8.2.1 The equipment and arrangements of the ships shall comply with Regulation 12, Annex II to MARPOL 73/78.

 8.2.2 Substances with a melting point equal to or greater than 15 °C shall only be carried in a cargo tank fitted with a cargo heating system.